The time for final projects, presentations and exams is here. But don’t stress: the library has you covered!

 Final projects and exams got you StReSsEd?
 Relax, we can help!
-The library’s Bookends Cafe (1st FL across from the Circulation desk) will have stress buster activities like games, activities, a graffiti wall and of course you can purchase hot and cold beverages and snacks as well.
+The library’s Bookends Cafe (1st FL across from the Circulation desk) will have stress busters like games, activities, a graffiti wall and of course you can purchase hot and cold beverages and snacks as well.
 We are also giving away FREE hot and chilled COFFEE, tea and hot chocolate after 6 pm on May 5 & 6!
 Make sure to take periodic study breaks, get enough sleep, stay hydrated and eat every meal!
 The mobile snack cart will be making its rounds as well on the evenings of May 5 & 6!

 Some library computers have duplicates of the software found in Computer Labs 006 and 005.
 Here’s where they are in the library and the extra software that is installed.

 Table of 4 PC computers outside of Classroom 106 and rear pod of 4 PCs on the DVD side:

 - Adobe Design Suite CC (Photoshop, Illustrator, InDesign, Dreamweaver)